nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Advanced-KF-Portal-Queries/KF_12_CheckingQueries.md

 ![Query 3](../images-kf/KidsFirstPortal_32.png "Query 3")

-We had 435 participants in the 1st query, and 280 participants in the 2nd query, but only 701 in our combined query.
-This discrepancy suggests that the remaining fourteen participants must satisfy both queries!
+We had 435 participants in the 1st query, and 280 participants in the 2nd query.
+This adds up to a total of 715 participants.
+However, we only see
+701 in our combined query.
+This discrepancy suggests that the remaining fourteen participants must satisfy both queries and are therefore excluded from the combined query due to the "OR" filter.

 To see which participants occur in both the queries, edit query 3 to be an "AND"
 statement: